-Research Trainees: All research trainees in clinical departments appointed by GME must receive a minimum of \$47,476 in funding, or the prevailing wage, whichever is greater, preferably funded by the department.
-For research trainees, the prevailing wages will be obtained from the U.S. Department of Labor Office, Bureau of Labor Statistics, and Office of Employment Statistics (OES).
-Prevailing wages may vary from year to year.
-Clinical departments should check with International Physician Services for the current prevailing wages.
+Research Trainees: All research trainees in clinical departments appointed by GME must receive an annual salary that is equal to or exceeds the current prevailing wage, preferably funded by the department.
+The prevailing wage may vary from year to year, therefore each academic year the prevailing wage will be obtained from the U.S. Department of Labor Office, Bureau of Labor Statistics, Employment Statistics (OES) on or around July 1.
+Clinical departments or outside funding sources are responsible for the difference if the research trainee was appointed at a previous prevailing wage and started on or after July 1.
+Clinical departments should check with Graduate Medical Education for the current prevailing wage.